About the ACLU's National Security Project

-Ashley Gorski is a Staff Attorney at the ACLU's National Security Project, where she works on issues related to post-9/11 racial and religious discrimination, torture, detention, and religious freedom.
+Ashley Gorski is a staff attorney at the ACLU National Security Project, where she works on issues related to post-9/11 racial and religious discrimination, torture, detention, and religious freedom.
 She is a graduate of Yale College and Harvard Law School.
 Prior to joining the ACLU, Ms. Gorski worked at a New York law firm and served as a law clerk to the Hon.
-Jon O. Newman, United States Circuit Judge for the Second Circuit Court of Appeals, and to the Hon.
-Miriam Goldman Cedarbaum, United States District Judge for the Southern District of New York.
+Jon O. Newman, United States circuit judge for the Second Circuit Court of Appeals, and to the Hon.
+Miriam Goldman Cedarbaum, United States district judge for the Southern District of New York.

-Danielle Jefferis is the Nadine Strossen Fellow in the ACLU’s National Security Project, where she works on issues related to post-9/11 racial and religious discrimination and the intersection of national security and criminal justice.
-She is a graduate of Georgetown University Law Center and New York University.
-Prior to joining the ACLU, Ms. Jefferis practiced civil rights litigation at a small firm in Denver, Colorado, and served as a law clerk to the Hon.
-Gale T. Miller of the Colorado Court of Appeals.
+Anna Diakun is the Nadine Strossen fellow in the ACLU’s National Security Project, where she works on issues related to the government’s targeted killing program, surveillance, and discrimination against racial and religious minorities.
+She is a graduate of Yale College and Yale Law School.
+Prior to joining the ACLU, Ms. Diakun served as a law clerk to the Hon.
+Allyson K. Duncan of the U.S. Court of Appeals for the Fourth Circuit.